 Ironically, the man whose entire career was devoted to designing family apartments remained a bachelor until he was 85, living most of this time in residence hotels.
 Without family responsibilities, Jessor was tireless in advocating for the cause of affordable housing for the working man.
 He was very active in the New York Society of Architects, a professional organization founded in 1905 as an alternative to the American Institute of Architects by Jewish and Catholic architects put off by the "clubby" attitude of the early AIA.
-Jessor joined the NYSA in 1955, served on many committees, and was president from 1968-1970.
-He received the Society's Distinguished Service Award in 1975 and its Sidney L. Strauss Award for "outstanding achievement" in 1978, joining a distinguished list of previous recipients including Charles Abrams, Ada Louise Huxtable, and Robert Moses.
+The NYSA represents the anonymous firms who are responsible for the bulk of construction in New York City, as distinct from the higher profile AIA firms eager for national and international recognition.
+Jessor joined the NYSA in 1955, served on many committees, and was President from 1968-1970.
+He received the Society's Distinguished Service Award in 1975 and their Sidney L. Strauss Award for "outstanding achievement" in 1978, joining a distinguished list of previous recipients including Charles Abrams, Ada Louise Huxtable, and Robert Moses.

 Jessor was defensive about his work and thin-skinned about even the slightest criticism, which was particularly severe over Co-op City.
-In 1970, Denise Scott Brown and Robert Venturi published an article in Progressive Architecture defending Co-op City as a reasonable response to the need for affordable housing given cost constraints (Scott Brown and Venturi 1970).
+In 1970, Denise Scott Brown and Robert Venturi published an article in Progressive Architecture defending Co-op City as a reasonable response to the need for affordable housing given cost constraints (Scott Brown and Venturi, 1970).
 Despite the "best face" that they put on the project, Jessor took issue with them on several points in an addendum to their article.
 His comments, reflecting views shared with Kazan and others at the UHF, constitute a virtual credo:

 The "social fabric" so dear to the hearts of Jane Jacobs and her ilk does not exist.
-The people living in the miserable slums are not there by choice....The people have no "grass roots" in these foul rookeries.
-They live there because it is the cheapest place they can find! horrible as it is.
+The people living in the miserable slums are not there by choice ...
+The people have no "grass roots" in these foul rookeries.
+They live there because it is the cheapest place they can find, horrible as it is.

 The only solution is large scale urban renewal - the "Bulldozer Approach."
-United Housing Foundation has been very successful with this approach....All of the families residing in the area prior to demolition of these old rookeries were relocated to habitations superior to the ones they had formerly occupied...
+United Housing Foundation has been very successful with this approach. ...
+All of the families residing in the area prior to demolition of these old rookeries were relocated to babitations superior to the ones they had formerly occupied...

-High-rise buildings were chosen because up to acertain height there is economy in their construction.
+High-rise buildings were chosen because up to a certain height there is economy in their construction.
 Also, with a limited area, the taller the buildings, the greater the open spaces for a required number of housing units.
-Since it is impossible in a city such as New York to give each family a little house with a garden all round it, the best thing to do is to provide as much open space as possible for the occupants of city buildings...
+Since it is impossible in a city such as New York to give each family a little house with a garden all round it, the best thing to do is to provide as much open space as possible for the occupants of city buildings.

-The final solution to housing for the masses is that it be a government function such as streets, highways, sewers, water, subways, post office, Ozarks, etc. It is too vital for the needs of the people to be subject to the profit motive (Jessor 1968 pp.72-73).
+...The final solution to bousing for the masses is that it be a government function such as streets, highways, sewers, water, subways, post office, Ozarks, etc. It is too vital for the needs of the people to be subject to the profit motive (Jessor, 1968).